- This event has passed.

 One of the many concerns about entering the world’s biggest film industry is how to obtain a work visa that will allow you to continue your acting career and get cast for American TV, film and commercial work.

-In this one-evening class you will learn everything you need to know about the process of applying for an O1 visa as an international actor.
+In this online class you will learn everything you need to know about the process of applying for an O1 visa as an international actor.

 The class will cover:

 - Who can apply for an O1 visa?